jyopari/jyopari.github.io/GaussianProcess.md

     plt.show()
 ```
 <img src="/GP/perKernel.png" alt="drawing" width="250"/>
-This yeilds us the following covariance matrix for x = 0 to x = 24.
-This is perodic and if we look at at the upper 7x7 matrix.
+This yields us the following covariance matrix for x = 0 to x = 24.
+This is periodic and if we look at at the upper 7x7 matrix.
 We notice that it looks similar to the RBF kernel.
 But the second we try to sample the 7th value, we get something very interesting.
-The covaraince between the 7th value and the 1st value is 1, and since their variances are all 1, this is imporant.
+The covariance between the 7th value and the 1st value is 1, and since their variances are all 1, this is important.
 To understand why, take a look at this code followed by the result.

 ``` python
 samples = np.random.multivariate_normal([0,0], [[1,1],